adam-lafontaine/CMS/blog/posts/[013][How to CUDA].md

 }
 ```

 Copying from device to host is also done with `cudaMemcpy()`.
-The device address at the data and the host address where it should be copied to need to be provided along with the number of bytes to copy.
+The device address of the data and the host address where it should be copied to need to be provided along with the number of bytes to copy.
 The constant `cudaMemcpyDeviceToHost` tells the api that we are copying data from device memory to host memory.

 ```cpp
 bool memcpy_to_host(const void* device_src, void* host_dst, size_t n_bytes)